-The total health and dental surplus is calculated by Beneplan Inc., the Executive Officer of the Co-operative, each year for the preceding year, from experience records provided by the insurance companies, with premiums tested for validity to the monthly records maintained by Beneplan and adjusted where necessary to convert from cashbasis to accrual-basis reporting.
+The total health and dental surplus is calculated by Beneplan Inc., the Executive Officer of the Co-operative, each year for the preceding year's experience, from records provided by the insurance companies.
+Premiums are tested for validity to the monthly records maintained by Beneplan Inc. and adjusted where necessary to convert from cashbasis to accrual-basis reporting.
 Claims amounts are not tested, due to the limitations imposed by privacy legislation.
 Representatives from Beneplan Inc. and the insurance companies keep in constant contact throughout this process to ensure agreement between them as to the final surplus amounts to be refunded.